Reinstatement/Dismissal Appeal Policy

-- A clearly written statement, addressed to the Academic Standards Committee, offering direct, verifiable evidence of seriousness of purpose in returning to academic studies at Marist College.
+- A clearly written, signed statement, addressed to the Academic Standards Committee, offering direct, verifiable evidence of seriousness of purpose in returning to academic studies at Marist College.
 This letter should outline a plan for academic success, including resources intended to be used and ways to improve/change in order to be successful.

 - A letter of recommendation from a faculty member at the other institution attended.
 The letter should be written on official institutional letterhead, sealed, and signed by the faculty member across the seal.
 Also included, if applicable, could be medical documentation indicating that circumstances have changed.

 - An official, sealed transcript documenting satisfactory full-time academic performance at another institution of higher learning in the period following dismissal from Marist, if the student was a full-time student.
 Part time students may submit an official transcript documenting satisfactory part-time academic performance and must be a part-time student during the semester of reinstatement.
 For reinstatement purposes, satisfactory performance is defined as earning a grade of “C” or higher in each course during a traditional semester (fall or spring) where a minimum of 12 credits, taken concurrently (minimum of 6 credits, taken concurrently for part-time students) has been completed.